 Proposed Revised Redline Control Center Definition:

+One or more facilities, including their associated data centers, that monitor and control the Bulk Electric System (BES) and also host operating personnel who:

+perform the Real-time reliability tasks of a Reliability Coordinator’ or

+perform the Real-time reliability tasks of a Balancing Authority; or

-One or more facilities hosting operating personnel that monitor and control the Bulk Electric System (BES) in real-time to perform the reliability tasks, including their associated data centers, of: 1) a Reliability Coordinator, 2) a Balancing Authority, 3) a Transmission Operator for transmission Facilities at two or more locations, or 4) a Generator Operator for generation Facilities at two or more locations.
+perform the Real-time reliability tasks of a Transmission Operator for Transmission Facilities at two or more locations; or

+can act independently as the Generator Operator to develop specific dispatch instructions for generation Facilities at two or more locations; or

+can operate or direct the operation of a Transmission Owner’s BES Transmission Facilities in Real-time.

+Operating personnel do not include:

+plant operators located at a generator plant site or personnel at a centrally located dispatch center who relay dispatch instructions without making any modifications; or

+Transmission Owner or Transmission Operator field switching personnel.

 Questions